 - 3 tablespoons all purpose flour

-- 3-4 cups cooked cubed chicken breast (about 3 breasts)
+- 3 cups cooked, chopped chicken breast (about 3 breasts)

 - Preheat oven to 400 degrees F and lightly grease a 9×13″ baking dish.

-- Add carrot, salt, paprika, pepper, garlic and cook 1-2 minutes.
+- Add salt, paprika, pepper, garlic to the vegetables and cook 1-2 minutes.

 - Stir in flour until completely absorbed.
-Add milk and cook, stirring often, until thickened.
+Add broth and cook over medium heat, stirring often, until thickened (about 3 minutes).

 Want to save this recipe?